Country selection

 As explained in D-No2021-0415, the term of office for CIESS/USTTB members is three (3) years and is renewable one (1) time.
 Committee membership is free.
 The president leads the meetings and represents the CIESS/USTTB among various organizations and institutions.
 When the president is absent, the vice-president performs the president’s duties.

 In addition, per D-No2021-0415, the CIESS/USTTB meets whenever necessary, when convened by its president.
 The president is required to convene the meeting at the written request of two thirds of its members.
 The committee cannot review proposals without the absolute majority of its members.
-If a quorum is not reached, the members are reconvened within a period of eight (8) days and the committee’s deliberations are then valid regardless of the number of members present.
+If a quorum is not reached, the members are reconvened within a period of eight (8) days, and the committee’s deliberations are then valid regardless of the number of members present.
 In addition, per D-No2021-0415, the agenda and the necessary documents are made available to members at least one (1) week prior to the meeting.

 D-No2021-0415 further states that consensus is the basic principle governing the functioning of the CIESS/USTTB.
 If consensus is not reached, the decision may be made by a relative majority vote.
 The president must have an additional vote if a majority does not emerge.
 The president may propose that the committee sessions be extended to observers in an advisory capacity.

-National Institute of Public Health (INSP EC)
+National Institute of Public Health (INSP) Ethics Committee

 Overview

 According to LawNo09-059, the primary mission of Mali’s ethics committees (ECs) is to ensure the scientific quality and ethical conduct of health research in the country, specifically with regard to participant protection and consent.
 ECs must act in the interests of the potential research participants and the communities involved by evaluating the possible risks and expected benefits to participants, and by verifying the adequacy of confidentiality and privacy safeguards.
 ECs must also confirm that the study’s goal is to increase scientific understanding of humans and to provide approaches likely to improve the health conditions under consideration.
 See LawNo09-059 for detailed ethical review guidelines.
 Per DecreeNo2017-0245, the rights of vulnerable persons, must be particularly protected when they are participating in a study.
+See also MLI-4 for additional information related to the protection of personal data in biomedical research.

 National Ethics Committee for Health and Life Sciences (CNESS)